varas/numserver/README.md

 ### On design

-- Server package wraps the whole *numserver*.
+- Server package wraps the whole `numserver`.
+- `numserver` is aimed to be run as a daemon (unique run method).
+To enable communication (stop and waits for states) a channel API is given.
 - There are no end-to-end tests, as there is no CI env and `make test-stress` acts as nice acceptance test to validate output and evaluate performance.
 - The runtime acts as service wiring (kind of service locator pattern) and life-cycle management.
 - State (numbers and report counts) are managed in a transactional way, so when written if write fails we don’t remove them from the in-memory storage (avoid data loss).